Terms & Conditions

 9. Photographic material supplied

 9.1 Still photographic or video material will normally be shot on digital camera equipment and supplied as unedited RAW or low compression jpegs.
 Video material will normally be supplied as unedited rushes.
 As a minimum, you will need to put the video through stabilisation software during post-processing to obtain smooth footage.
-Images will be supplied on CD-ROM, DVD, Memory card or a cloud based data transfer site ie; weTransfer.
+Images will be supplied on either CD-ROM, DVD, Memory card or a cloud based data transfer site ie; weTransfer.

-9.2 Retouching, digital manipulation and stitching of supplied images is available at an additional cost, when feasible.
+9.2 Retouching, digital manipulation and stitching of supplied images or video is available at an additional cost, when feasible.
 Whilst we will endeavour to provide an accurate colour rendition of the original scene, we cannot guarantee to match the colour perceived by the human eye.
 All original photographic material (i.e. negatives, high-resolution digital RAW/tiff files and/or Video) remains the property of DMP.

 9.3 Reorders, reprints and enlargements etc. from the original material can be supplied on request.
 Reorders will be treated as an extension to this contract and should include Image Reference Numbers and are required in writing.
 A written quotation will then be supplied.
 Finished materials are normally dispatched within 10 working days of completion of the location work.